tweag/nickel/doc/manual/contracts.md

 ### By hand

-The ability to check for arbitrary properties is where run-time contracts really shine.
+The ability to check arbitrary properties is where run-time contracts really shine.
 Let us see how to define our very own contract.
 Here is an example of a custom contract: